bobbycomet/Griffin-Hub/README.md

 ---

 ## The Hardware Hub

+> **NOTE:** The UI looks different because this section controls the system; unlike the prior sections, this actually helps make your hardware work, so there are red buttons, colored cards, and so on to grab your attention to read what exactly this is changing and why it is changing.
+It is so you understand that changing anything here is important to know.

 This exists because the very first thing a lot of Windows switchers hit isn't a software compatibility problem; it's "my Wi-Fi card barely works," or "I have no idea what CPU governor I should be using," or "why won't my controller pair."
 The Hardware Hub has four tabs aimed squarely at that: